 If you still see this message after clicking the link, then your browser settings are likely set to not allow cookies.
 Please try enabling cookies.
 You can find instructions at https://www.whatismybrowser.com/guides/how-to-enable-cookies/auto.
-If you still have issues after this, please contact us.

-April 20th, 2019 – McAlpine Creek Park
+April 18th, 2020 – McAlpine Creek Park

-The 2019 Camp CARE 5K is just around the corner!
+The 2020 Camp CARE 5K is just around the corner!

 Did you know that this walk was originally started by a Camp CARE camper?
 He was so inspired by his summer camp experience that he wanted to do something to make sure that all children with cancer would find the same joy, new friendships and fun that he found at camp.
 That camper was Paul Jon (P.J.)
 St. Martin.
 In the fall of 1994, 16 year old P.J. started the first walkathon…in a wheelchair.
 Twenty years later, it has evolved into a 5K run/walk and is the largest fund raiser for Camp CARE.